AlishaSana/lilly-recruitment-challenge/DOCUMENTATION.md

 ## Problems Faced
 *Use this space to document and discuss any issues you faced while undertaking this challenge and how you solved them.
 We recommend doing this proactively as you experience and resolve the issues - make sure you don't forget!
 (Screenshots are helpful, though not required)*.

-“Permission Denied” Issue When Using Baked Mode:
+“Permission Denied” Issue When Using Pre packaged script:
 When running the project in baked mode, the terminal repeatedly displayed a “permission denied” error.
 This stopped the build from running properly.
 The baked build directory did not have the correct execution permissions, so the system blocked the process from running.